GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - Using RSA again, if you want to use a different type refer to the first step
       - sudo openssl genrsa -out /projects/ssl/client.key 2048
   - Generate the client certificate signing request
-    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/client.key -out /projects/ssl/client.csr -subj "/CN=127.0.0.1"
+    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/client.key -out /projects/ssl/client.csr -subj "/CN=Client" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
       - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+        - Apparently this is actually wrong!
+You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
+        - The subjectAltName is the actual domains and IP addresses you are using.
+Adjust it to your needs and add as many as you want.
       - Instead of this you can create the private key and signing request in one step with
-      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/client.crt -keyout /projects/ssl/client.key -subj "/CN=127.0.0.1"
+      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/client.crt -keyout /projects/ssl/client.key -subj "/CN=Client" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+          - Apparently this is actually wrong!
+You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
+        - The subjectAltName is the actual domains and IP addresses you are using.
+Adjust it to your needs and add as many as you want.
   - Generate the X509 certificate for the client
     - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/client.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/client.crt
   - (Optional) If you need to combine the private key and public key together do this to create a pfx file.